This is the Official Information Page.

 She holds an MFA in Writing from Vermont College and taught “Writing Techniques for Teachers” at Towson University in Maryland until she moved to Atlanta in 2004.
 She also taught writing in the MFA programs at Lesley University in Cambridge, Massachusetts, and at Vermont College.

 Deborah has written two picture books: One Wide Sky (Harcourt, 2003), a Children’s Book of the Month Club selection, and Freedom Summer (Simon & Schuster, 2001), winner of numerous awards including dual Ezra Jack Keats Awards and the Coretta Scott King/Steptoe award for illustrator Jerome Lagarrigue.
 A picture book about Robert Kennedy is forthcoming from Scholastic.

 Deborah has written three novels about growing up in the south.
 They are known as the Aurora County Trilogy.
 Love, Ruby Lavender was an ALA Notable Children’s Book, a Children’s Book Sense 76 Pick, and a New York Public Library Book for Reading and Sharing.
-The book has also been nominated for twenty-six state book award reading lists, voted on by children.
+The book has also been nominated for 32 state book award reading lists, voted on by children.
 Deborah’s novel Each Little Bird That Sings won the Bank Street Fiction Award for 2005, a Golden Kite Honor Award, the California Young Reader Medal, was a 2005 E.B.
 White Award winner and is a 2005 National Book Award finalist.
-The Aurora County All-Stars was a SEBA Book Award finalist.
+The Aurora County All-Stars was a SIBA Book Award finalist.
 It completes the Aurora County trilogy.